BrittneyBrinson/BrittneyBrinson/README.md

 <hr>
 <h1> Skills: Java 8, JavaScript, HTML5, CSS3, MySQL, Bootstrap 5, JQuery, API integration, SpringBoot, and Git version control.   </h1>
-<h2>As a programmer I am focused on writing effecient code, which to me means taking time complexity and algorithm design seriously.</h2>
+<h2>As a programmer I am focused on writing effecient code, which to me means taking time complexity and algorithm design seriously.
+With my military background, I am used to working in collaborative settings with open communication. </h2>
 <hr>

 ## Connect with me! ⬇️